-You've been invited, logged in, and had a look around.
-Maybe you're asking yourself, “How can I use 15Five to communicate with my manager?”
-You've come to the right place!
-The features within 15Five support continuous communication between team members (aka direct reporters) and their managers (aka reviewers).
-Let's explore how each feature can improve communication and lead to effective feedback between you and your manager.
+You've been invited to 15Five, logged in, and looked around.
+You might be asking yourself, “How can I use 15Five to communicate with my manager?”
+If so, you've come to the right article!
+The features within 15Five support continuous communication between direct reports and managers.
+Let's explore how each feature can improve communication and lead to effective feedback loops.

 Answering the Pulse question, “How are you feeling?” gives you the opportunity to reflect on how you feel at work and share your feelings with your manager.
 It's important to acknowledge and communicate positive and negative feelings.
 Let your manager know when you're feeling excited, inspired, and engaged, but also share when you're feeling stressed, frustrated, or disappointed.
 We suggest writing an additional comment to give your manager some insight and context behind your answer.
-You can always make this comment private to your Reviewer by clicking on the lock icon.
+You can always make this comment private to your manager by clicking on the lock icon.

 Priorities and objectives

 Having regular check-ins with your manager makes review time a whole lot easier.
-During a Best-Self Review cycle, you will fill out a self review, and your manager will fill out a review of you.
+During a Best-Self Review cycle, you will fill out a self-review, and your manager will fill out a review of you.
 In some cases, you will also be asked to fill out a review of your manager.
-As you're filling out your self review, data collected from 15Five check-ins is conveniently available as reminders of your progress and growth.
-Use these resources (Wins & challenges, Objectives, Past 15Fives, High Fives, and Past reviews) at the bottom of your review to complete your self-review.
+As you're filling out your self-review, data collected from Check-ins is conveniently available as a reminder of your progress and growth.
+Use these resources (Wins & challenges, Objectives, past Check-ins, High Fives, and past reviews) at the bottom of your review to help you complete your self-review.